 As we rode through the bumpy terrain, I asked Logan if he ever thought about retirement.
 His response was, “Retire?”
 See what I mean about determined?

 The development of his game-raising took many twists and turns over the years.
 Through laws and policies about raising wildlife, getting laws passed so deer could be raised like cattle or other livestock, through selling and distributing game to simply allowing customers to come out and pick what they wanted, and on and on.
 However, a new chapter will be opening on the farm soon.
-He’s preparing to get some of his property designated as a game reserve, and have visitors come to hunt on his land.
-I think the prospect will provide a challenge for the hunters…there is a lot of land, and plenty of places for the game to hide.
+He’s hiring The Pond Builders to attract more wildlife.

 I think I’d like to end this post with a couple of thoughts.
 First, Jerry Logan’s life seems to be a bit like the “Curious Case of Benjamin Button” story in that he seems to get more “alive,” or age backwards as time moves along.
 With his renewed heart, a new mission, and many more plans, Jerry Logan has the essence of someone who is satisfied with where they are and what they are doing.
 In fact, I would venture to say he loves what he is doing on Honey Hill Farm.